JackScottTaylor/ECAnalyse/docs/reference/SuperCap/GCD.md

         detected charge-discharge cycles.
 The Coulomb efficiency is defined as discharged charge / charging charge, as a percentage.

+        :return: Numpy array of Coulomb efficiencies for each cycle

 ### energy_efficiencies(self) -> np.ndarray
 Calculates the charge-discharge cycle energy efficiencies using the
         detected charge-discharge cycles.
 The energy efficiency is defined as discharged energy / charging energy, as a percentage.

+        :return: Numpy array of energy efficiencies for each cycle

 ### resistances(self) -> np.ndarray
 Calculates the resistance for each charge-discharge cycle using the